 For merch ideas and more details on setting up your online store, check out The Ultimate Guide to Selling Band Merch Online.

 It’s no secret that fans love to look at photos of their favorite bands.
 If you include a Photos section, it will keep fans browsing your website longer.
-This is also a good opportunity to show off different angles of your personality, and to show that you’re active.
+This is also a good opportunity to show off different angles of your personality, and to show that you’re an active musician.

-To help organize your photos, create different galleries to show off your promo shots, live shows, important gigs, or musical collaborations.
+To help organize your photos, create different galleries to show off your promo shots, live shows, studio photos, or musical collaborations.

 Rather than sending your fans off to YouTube, focus their attention on your videos, embedded directly onto your music website.
-This allows you to curate which videos people see.
-There might be hundreds of live videos filmed by fans on YouTube that might not best represent your band.
+This allows you to curate which videos people see, giving you control over how your band is represented online.

-Place your most recent, or most popular, videos at the top of your Videos page, and rotate things out to keep the content fresh.
+Place your most recent, or most popular, videos at the top of your Videos page, and rotate these out regularly to keep the content fresh.

-If you perform live, another essential element to have on your website is an Events or Shows page.
+If you plan to perform, another essential element on your music website is an Events or Shows page.
 Make it easy for fans to get info about your upcoming gigs, with details on show times, cover charges, opening bands, and the venue.

-If you want to sell tickets to your shows online (and commission-free!), you can do that with the Bandzoogle Calendar feature.
+If you want to sell tickets to your shows online (and commission-free), you can do that with the Bandzoogle Calendar feature.
 When a fan buys a ticket to your show, they’ll get a printable ticket by email, and you'll get a guest list to give to the door person at the venue.
+You can also include a live stream link directly in your ticket, if you plan to sell access to virtual shows through your website.

 Finally, make sure to include a Contact page on your music website.
 As the last page in the menu, make it easy for site visitors to get in touch with you - especially considering media or industry professionals.